elfo-rs/actoromicon/src/ch08-01-id-generation.md

     ≈ 9.2e18
 ```

-Probably today you don't need to be compatible with such systems but in most cases such limitations are very easy to withstand and there's no reason for your project not to be ready for integration with such obsolete systems in the future.
+Probably today you don't need to be compatible with such domain-limiting systems but in most cases such limitations are very easy to withstand and there's no reason for your project not to be ready for integration with such obsolete systems in the future.
 Such domain allows you to store `2 ^ 63 - 1` entities which is bigger than `9.2e18` and is enough to uniquely identify entities in almost every possible practical task.
-You shouldn't forget though that a good ID generation scheme is just a trade-off between a dense domain usage and robust sharded unique IDs generation.
+You shouldn't forget though that a good ID generation scheme is just a trade-off between a dense domain usage and robust sharded unique IDs generation algorithm.
 That's why we recommend using 63-bit positive integers as IDs.

 #### Systems with ECMAScript